Multiscale Modelling of Birth-Death Processes: Introduction

 When the system dynamics remains firmly in a single large-scale or small-scale regime, the choice between continuous or discrete modelling approaches is clear.
 However, for multiscale systems that traverse both large and small population regimes, neither approach is sufficient on its own.
 This fundamental gap creates the central need for hybrid methodologies, as deterministic models are inaccurate for small populations and stochastic models become computationally infeasible for large ones.
 Developing methods that can faithfully bridge these scales has been a long-standing goal in applied mathematics \citep{cotter2016error,flegg2014analysis,isaacson2013convergent}.

 To bridge the gap between deterministic and stochastic approaches, a variety of hybrid modelling methods have been developed.
 These methods aim to provide a ``best of both worlds'' solution by dynamically partitioning a system and applying the most appropriate simulation technique to each partition, thereby combining the accuracy of stochastic models for small populations with the speed of deterministic models for large ones.
 Classic approaches include partitioned hybrid schemes which approximates fast reactions deterministically while simulating slow reactions stochastically \citep{Haseltine2002}, and partitioned leaping methods that categorise reactions as fast or slow \citep{Cao2005Partition}.
-More recent innovations include: the regime-conversion method \citep{Kynaston2023}; jump–diffusion processes \citep{Buckwar2011, ANGIUS201549}; piecewise deterministic Markov processes (PDMPs) \citep{Alfonsi2005Adaptive, Marchetti2016HRSSA, Crudu2009Hybrid}; and the ``Jump-Switch-Flow'' method \citep{2024arXiv240513239G}.
-For a review of hybrid multiscale modelling approaches, we refer the interested reader to \citet{Simoni2019SSAReview}.
+A parallel line of work partitions by \emph{species abundance} using population thresholds, typically augmented with a middle Chemical Langevin Equation (CLE) regime between the SSA and the deterministic ODE, as in the multi-level schemes of \citet{WinkelmannSchutte2017,WinkelmannSchutte2020}; see \citet{WinkelmannSchutte2020} for a comprehensive review.
+Further innovations include the regime-conversion method \citep{Kynaston2023}; jump--diffusion processes \citep{Buckwar2011, ANGIUS201549}; piecewise deterministic Markov processes (PDMPs) \citep{Alfonsi2005Adaptive, Marchetti2016HRSSA, Crudu2009Hybrid}; and the ``Jump-Switch-Flow'' method \citep{2024arXiv240513239G}.
+For a broader review of hybrid multiscale modelling approaches, we refer the interested reader to \citet{Simoni2019SSAReview}.

+One practical question recurs across these methods: how should the threshold $\Omega$ be chosen \emph{a priori} to control the error in a chosen observable?
+In practice $\Omega$ is fixed by trial-and-error, or by heuristics that cannot be checked against a target tolerance.
+The contribution of this paper is not a new partitioning scheme.
+It is a computable error bound for extinction probability that answers this question, and that holds regardless of the simulator.
+We use JSF as the simulator throughout, but the analysis depends only on the birth and death rates of the scarce species near the extinction boundary.